ShowYourWorking/sample-site/project/Contributing.md

 title: How to Contribute (draft)
 ---

+((TODO - Make this reflect best practice for how to contribute when ShowYourWorking becomes a going concern - mailing lists etc))

 Anyone can contribute to {{ site.software_name }}, regardless of their skills, as there are many ways to contribute.
 There follows a summary of what contributions can be made, how they are made, any conditions